The contemporary zoo in Switzerland:

 Instead of a cage, the animals are staged in a built landscape representing their “natural habitat”, creating a panorama within a romanticized, artificial nature.
 Hagenbeck first empirically investigated the heights, to which each animal could jump and then designed the enclosures accustomed to his statistics, having the fences replaced by moats and artificial rocks.
 Visitors could hence observe different animals seemingly free in a landscape next to each other like on a tableau of wilderness (Rothenfels 2002, p.
 163).
 “The zoological garden of the future” was a huge success and fulfilled visitors’ expectations to see the species embedded in a romantic paradise-like landscape instead of in barred cages.

 Until today, in many zoos the architecture of the enclosures imitates the original surroundings of species and often resembles an ensemble of elaborate film sets.
-A four-minute-long video with the title “The zoo of the future – A development plan” can be watched on the web page of Zurich Zoo.
+A four-minute-long video with the title “The zoo of the future – A development plan” can be watched (in German)on the web page of Zurich Zoo.
 It’s an impressive virtual tour through different projects that should be realized until the year 2050, all built up as a 3-dimensional, rendered model with animals and people.
 The future zoo will be an accumulation of different biotopes, each enclosed in a huge dome-like structure, where not only nature but also climate can be simulated.
 The animals play, undisturbed by visitors, who move through the landscapes on elevated walkways, observing as well as experiencing nature.

 The perspectives are choreographed and not only show tableaus of the wildlife in the respective part of the world, but also merge at their edges with the view of Zurich’s forest and the lake panorama.
 A completely new geographical illusion is constructed.
 But what is missing in the advertisement video, is what we can observe in the three already built habitats: the ambitions to simulate ecological realities obviously don’t stop with the preoccupation with animals and nature.
 Even though on the web page of the Zurich Zoo one can read that its goal is to “meet the ecological challenges of our society and (to) preserve endangered animal species and habitats”, the sceneries in which the animals are held are sometimes completed with replica of indigenous buildings (Zurich Zoo 2022).